-In 2022, new financing, leasing and rental/mobility volumes provided by the CA Auto Bank Group amounted to €13.2 billion and the most important activities of the CA Auto Bank Group in terms of receivables portfolio size were located in Italy, Germany, France, the United Kingdom and Spain.
+In 2023, new retail, leasing and rental/mobility volumes provided by the CA Auto Bank Group amounted to \in 13.9 billion and the most important activities of the CA Auto Bank Group in terms of receivables portfolio size were located in Italy, Germany, the United Kingdom and France.
+In the first half of 2024, new retail, leasing and rental mobility volumes amounted to \in 6.2 billion.